Malaria Tablets

 -

-Malaria tablets can have side effects and this will depend on which tablets you are taking.
-Malarone, and Atovaquone and Proguanil, contain the same active ingredient, so have the same side effects.
-They are usually well tolerated, meaning most people do not have any side effects at all.
+Malaria tablets can have side effects and these will depend on which tablets you are taking.
+Maloff Protect, and Atovaquone and Proguanil, contain the same active ingredient, so they have the same possible side effects.
+These malaria tablets are usually well-tolerated, meaning most people do not have any side effects at all.

-The most common side effects for Malarone, and Atovaquone and Proguanil, are:
+The most common side effects for Maloff Protect, and Atovaquone and Proguanil, are:

 - coughing